/

 Food options

-True to its era, the hotel exudes colonial styling and architecture.
+True to its era, the Apollonian Hotel exudes colonial styling and architecture.
 If you shut your eyes, take a deep breath, you will smell the Smoke House and be taken back in time.
-Well known for its weekend spit roasts, the Apollonian caters to all, especially meat lovers with beef brisket burgers, pulled pork, finger lick’n sticky chicken wing, big BBQ plates, and there are vegetarian options such as loaded potatoes.
+Well known for its weekend spit roasts, the Apollonian caters to all, especially meat lovers with beef brisket burgers, pulled pork, finger lick’n sticky chicken wing, big BBQ plates, and there are vegetarian options such as loaded potatoes.Β

 Great for Kids